hassansalehe/PH7/README.md

 ```

 ### How to interact with the museum
-The following help message from the museum lists important interaction keyboard keys once the museum once launches.
+The following help message from the museum lists important keyboard keys to interact with the museum once it launches.
 ```
 ================================================================
 =                                                              =